zcaceres/MPC/Student-Handbook/StudentHandbook.md

 Yes, it can be.
 Remember that the MPC is not meant to recreate a traditional educational experience, which is what most other faculties offer.
 Consider designing your own course, using materials from the faculty or other schools.
 Most schools publish the syllabus (the schedule and readings of their courses) online.
 You may even be able to get the exact same professor as a mentor for your course if you approach them using the MPC model.

 ##Strategies for an Awesome Learning Contract
+Yes, the Learning Contract gives the MPC gets the information it needs to make a transcript from your work.
+But its main role is as a tool to create habits and structure goals.

+Learning Contracts let you ground your ideas in a concrete strategy.
+We all struggle with commitment.
+I want to paint, to play guitar, to learn German, to study economics, whatever.
+Curious people want to do a lot.
+The Contract forces you to ground your aspirations in real work.

 ####Make a Draft
 Make a draft of your contract on paper or in a program like Microsoft Word.
 Put all the messy stuff in this draft and then refine it to a final form.
 When it's ready, then you can easily submit it to the MPC through our online software.
 This also gives you a backup in case something goes wrong when you submit your contract online!